FlyingFathead/whisper-transcriber-telegram-bot/README.md

 **Runs on the latest Whisper v3 `turbo` model by default.
 (Released Sept 30, 2024)**

-The bot has been written in Python and works on Python `3.10+`, tested up to `3.12.2`.
-It's designed to transcribe audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages and over audio file uploads (mp3, wav).
+The bot has been written in Python and works on Python `3.10+`, tested up to Python version `3.12.2`.

+Designed for transcribing audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages or over media file uploads on Telegram (`.mp3`, `.wav`, `.ogg`, `.flac`, etc).

 Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 Supported audio/video file uploads can be configured separately.

 Compatible with all `ffmpeg` supported formats), with up to `20MB` file sizes as supported by Telegram in their bot API.

 Can be safely installed and deployed with [Docker](https://www.docker.com/) by using the included `Dockerfile`.